sydneysherwood/Lyme-Disease-Analysis/README.md

 # BME213A1
-Lyme Disease, Meningococcal Disease, Malaria Cases in 2016
+Lyme disease demographic, spatial and temporal analysis in the united states.
+Data pulled from https://www.cdc.gov/lyme/datasurveillance/surveillance-data